-“Which LMS should I use?” is a question we hear a lot at industry gatherings.
-Whether you are buying an LMS for the first time or merely looking to replace your old clunker of an LMS, you know the importance of doing your homework and finding the right one for your organization.
+“Which LMS should I use?” or "Which LMS features are most important?" are questions you may be contemplating.
+Whether you are buying an LMS for the first time or merely looking to replace your old, outdated LMS, you know the importance of doing your homework and finding the right one for your organization.
+Hopefully, we can help you think through what you need today and what you might need in the future with our LMS feature checklist.

-So how do you zero in on the features you want and the candidates that will work best for your organization?
+So, how do you zero in on the features you want that will work best for your organization?
 And how do you compare the different offerings "apples to apples" to be fair?
 Once that’s done, how do you make a rational choice of LMS?

 Start with Your Learning Ecosystem...